joaojunior/talk_creating_faster_crawler/README.md

 and the last example make 1 million requests with batch of 1k requests.

 To run the first example, go to the folder `app_flask` and run the server with the command: `make example_1`.
-After this, you can go to the folder `crawler_app_flask` and run the the command `make benchmark` to generate all the benchmark.
+After this, you can go to the folder `crawler_app_flask` and run the command `make benchmark` to generate all the benchmark.

 To run the second example, go to the folder `app_flask` and run the server with the command: `make example_2`.
-After this, you can go to the folder `crawler_app_flask_many_requests` and run the the command `make benchmark` to generate all the benchmark.
+After this, you can go to the folder `crawler_app_flask_many_requests` and run the command `make benchmark` to generate all the benchmark.

-To run the the last example, go to the folder `app_flask` and run the server with the command: `make example_2`.
+To run the last example, go to the folder `app_flask` and run the server with the command: `make example_2`.
-After this, you can go to the folder `crawler_app_flask_many_requests` and run the the command `make benchmark` to generate all the benchmark.
+After this, you can go to the folder `crawler_app_flask_many_requests` and run the command `make benchmark` to generate all the benchmark.

 ## Folder Structure